Stockholm: Location

-Stockholm is located on Sweden's east coast, where the freshwater Lake Mälaren — Sweden's third-largest lake — flows out into the Baltic Sea.
+Stockholm is located on Sweden's east coast at the 59th parallel north, where the freshwater Lake Mälaren—Sweden's third-largest lake—flows out into the Baltic Sea.
 The central parts of the city consist of fourteen islands that are continuous with the Stockholm archipelago.
 The geographical city centre is situated on the water, in Riddarfjärden bay.
 Over 30% of the city area is made up of waterways and another 30% is made up of parks and green spaces.

-Positioned at the eastern end of the Central Swedish lowland, the city's location reflects the early orientation of Swedish trade toward the Baltic region.
+Positioned at the eastern end of the Central Swedish lowland and near the Bergslagen region, the city's location reflects the early orientation of Swedish trade toward the Baltic region.

-Stockholm belongs to the Temperate deciduous forest biome, which means the climate is very similar to that of the far northeastern area of the United States and coastal Nova Scotia in Canada.
+Stockholm belongs to the temperate deciduous forest biome, which means the climate is very similar to that of the far northeastern area of the United States and coastal Nova Scotia in Canada.
 The average annual temperature is 7.9 °C. The average rainfall is 531 mm per year.
-The deciduous forest has four distinct seasons, spring, summer, autumn, and winter.
-In the autumn the leaves change color.
-During the winter months, the trees lose their leaves.

 For details about the other municipalities in the Stockholm area, see the pertinent articles.
 North of Stockholm Municipality: Järfälla, Solna, Täby, Sollentuna, Lidingö, Upplands Väsby, Österåker, Sigtuna, Sundbyberg, Danderyd, Vallentuna, Ekerö, Upplands-Bro, Vaxholm, and Norrtälje.
 South of Stockholm: Huddinge, Nacka, Botkyrka, Haninge, Tyresö, Värmdö, Södertälje, Salem, Nykvarn and Nynäshamn.